jthomperoo/custom-pod-autoscaler/example/python/README.md

 ### Enable CPAs
 Using this CPA requires CPAs to be enabled on your kubernetes cluster, [follow this guide to set up CPAs on your cluster](https://github.com/jthomperoo/custom-pod-autoscaler-operator#installation).

-### Build CPA image
-Once CPAs have been enabled on your cluster, you need to build this example, run these commands to build the example:
-* Target the Minikube registry for building the image.
-`eval $(minikube docker-env)`
-* Build the example image.
-`docker build -t example-python-custom-pod-autoscaler .`
-* Deploy the CPA using the image just built.
-`kubectl apply -f cpa.yaml`

-### Deploy a deployment for the CPA to manage
+### Deploy an app for the CPA to manage
-Now you have a CPA running on the cluster, you need to deploy an app for it to manage:
+You need to deploy an app for the CPA to manage:
 * Target the Minikube registry for building the image.
 `eval $(minikube docker-env)`
 * Move to the app directory.